AaronCMC/Project_1/AaronCMC/ACMC_Analysis.md

 # Questions:
 1. **Drugs**
+    * Drug Use Disorders are on the rise from 2010-2017, within our 140 country sample range.
     * Given our line graph representing top 5 countries with Drug use disorder rates, why has the US increased in such fashion in contrast to the rest?
 Are variables that correlate with increased Drug disorder rates that could explain USA's ranking and deterioration in terms of mental health?
         * Top 5 Line Graph
         * BoxPlot or Bar Chart for GovB vs Drugs